 What is your organization’s security awareness program maturity level?
 How do you determine your needs?
 Through analysis.

-In your analysis, you should focus on 9 key areas:
+In your analysis, focus on nine key areas:

 - Strategic program goals